UBC-MDS/seating_pref/doc/eda.md

 relationship and potential interactions among these variables, and transformed the variables as necessary.

-Using both visual and numeric examinations, we mainly observed that suggest that:
+Using both visual and numeric examinations, we mainly observed that:

-Participants who rated themselves to more competitive tend to prefer to sit in either the front or back of the classroom, especially when they are also highly-engaged in the content of the class.

   - Participants who rated themselves to more competitive tend to prefer sitting in either the front or back of the classroom, whereas